GiovanniReniero/GiovanniReniero/README.md

 ### Hi there 👋
-Coding seems to gradually taking over my life, the bugs as well...
+Coding seems to gradually taking over my life...I love it!
-Yikes!

 <!--
 **GiovanniReniero/GiovanniReniero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.